MagicMumble/opty-func/README.md

     chmod +x run

-After running the project as a result in your terminal you have information about testing every function and method from the compiled library (PASS/FAIL, calculated global minimum of current function with current method, real global minimum, calculation error, execution time).
+After running the project as a result in your terminal you'll get several characteristics about testing every function and method from the compiled library:
+*PASS/FAIL
+*Calculated global minimum of current function with current method *Real global minimum
+*Calculation error
+*Execution time.

 At the end of output - the amount of conducted tests and failures.

  ## Using .so library in remote .c file